dineshreddynaredla/react-book-repo/libraries/code-validation-with-the-library-joi.md

 ## Summary

 We have introduced the validation library `Joi` and presented some basic features and how to use it.
-Furthermore we have looked at how to create a middleware for Express and use Joi in a smart way.
-Lastly we have looked at a ready made library that does exactly what our middleware does and then some.
+Lastly we have looked at how to create a middleware for Express and use Joi in a smart way.

 All in all I hope this has been educational.